david-cattermole/mayaMatchMoveSolver/BUILD.md

 # Install 3DEqualizer Files

 To install the 3DEqualizer (3DE) tools for `mmSolver`, follow the steps below.
 The 3DEqualizer tools are for integration into workflows using 3DEqualizer.
-These tools have been tested with `3DEqualizer4 Release 5`.
+These tools have been tested with `3DEqualizer4 Release 5`, but earlier versions.

 There are currently two 3DEqualizer tools available: